 What are your greatest gifts?
 How can you use these gifts to strengthen your confidence?

-Replace negative thoughts with positive words that build confidence with these tips from Replace Old Tapes with New Messages.
+Get rid of negative thoughts with positive words that build confidence with these tips from Replace Old Tapes with New Messages.

 Struggling with self-doubt to move forward?
 Try these suggestions from What to Do Next When You Don’t Know What to Do.